hitchyjs/hitchyjs.github.io/src/bootstrap.md

 On startup hitchy is detecting and collecting all required information to properly handle incoming requests later.
 This stage is called _bootstrap_ and must be completed without any error.
 This page provides in-depth explanation of bootstrap process.

+If you are new to hitchy you might need to learn some key [concepts](concepts.md), first, to understand this explanation.

 ### Triangulation